 It was redefined after moving to southern California.
 Whatever your definition of too hot is, it’s best to recognize the signs and come up with a battle plan.

-How my body reacts to excessive heat
+How my body reacts to heatwaves

 The first signs of a heatwave actually present themselves before the heat hits.

 The pressure pushing in the heat causes swelling around my spine.
 Other signs are additional swelling in my shoulders, hips, and knees.